 Surfshark is a slick, easy-to-use Mac VPN and – if you've just blown all your savings on a new Mac Pro – it's a serious bargain, too.
 However, just because it's the cheapest on this list doesn't mean it's underpowered, and it blows plenty of the more expensive competition out the water.

 With a full complement of VPN protocols, excellent AES-256 encryption, double hop and split tunneling, Surfshark doesn't lack features that will please experienced users.
 However, the simple layout and cheerful branding make it very appealing to first-time VPN users.

-Streaming fans will also be happy, as Surfshark is capable of unblocking Netflix, iPlayer, Hulu and more – much better performance than a lot of its more expensive competitors.
+Streaming fans will also be happy, as Surfshark is capable of unblocking Netflix, iPlayer, Hulu and more – a much better performance than plenty of its more expensive competitors.

 And that's beauty of Surfshark.
-While it can't compete with ExpressVPN in terms of out-and-out power and functionality, it offers a fully featured Mac VPN experience for less than $2 a month if you go for the longest plan – which we certainly advise.
+While it can't compete with ExpressVPN in terms of out-and-out power and functionality, it offers a fully featured experience for less than $2.50 a month if you go for the longest plan – which we certainly advise.

 So, if you're after a top-tier Mac VPN for a less-than-Apple price, Surfshark's your best bet.

-CyberGhost's huge server network isn't all it's got to brag about, though, because its clients have some really nifty features that assist the user to get the most out of it with a minimum of effort.
-One of these – which we'd like to see in every VPN – is the inclusion of a filtering system, designed to display the best server for whatever purpose you want, be that streaming Netflix or sharing P2P.
+CyberGhost's huge server network isn't all it's got to brag about, though, because its clients have some really nifty features that should assist you in getting the most out of it with a minimum of effort.
+One of these – which we'd like to see in every VPN – is a filtering system, designed to display the best server for whatever purpose you want, be that streaming Netflix or sharing P2P.